michaelbourne/wp-commerce7/README.txt

 == Description ==

 A free plugin for Commerce7 customers who wish to integrate their javascript widgets into a WordPress site.
 Commerce7 is a state of the art SaaS platform for breweries and wineries to offer modern DTC ecommerce solutions.
 It also offers a point of sale software, clubs, CRM, and tasting room reservations.
+This plugin is being used by hundreds of wineries around the world to easily add Commerce7 to their sites.

 = Plugin Features =